 377 infants were enrolled between March 2007 and May 2014 into a randomized controlled trial comparing hormonal treatment (either prednisolone or tetracosactide depot) alone to hormonal treatment with vigabatrin.
 Full details have already been published[10].
 Minimum treatments were oral prednisolone 40mg per day, intramuscular Tetracosactide depot 0.5mg (40iu) on alternate days and oral vigabatrin 100mg per day.
 The hormonal treatments were given for 14 days followed by a reducing dose of oral prednisolone for 15 days while vigabatrin was continued for 3 months before reducing over the next month.
 A response to treatment in ICISS was defined as no witnessed spasms on and between days 14-42 from study entry[11].
 In order to allow direct comparison with the results from UKISS, we also present, in a web appendix, the response to treatment in the ICISS cohort using the definition applied in UKISS – no witnessed spasms on days 13 and 14 from study entry.

 As part of the trial, investigators had to report on the underlying aetiology after investigations they considered appropriate, including history (including antenatal, perinatal and postnatal history), examination, fundoscopy, metabolic screen, chromosome analysis and cranial imaging.
 Report forms were scrutinized by two of the steering group (JPO and FJKO’C) and where considered necessary, additional information was requested.
+All report forms until age 18 months were scrutinized for aetiological information.
+Infants were classified as aetiology not known where key information was missing, such as history, examination or cranial scan.
+A metabolic screen was requested but the result was not chased if an aetiology was already established.
 An independent review of the cranial MRI scans by a paediatric neuro-radiologist was also requested when considered necessary (ML).
-The results were used to classify the underlying aetiology using the paediatric adaptation of the International Classification of Diseases 10th edition (ICD 10)[12] This adaptation also classifies aetiology by the timing of the onset of the disorder into the categories prenatal, perinatal, postnatal and “other (or not known)” where key information was missing.
+The results were used to classify the underlying aetiology using the paediatric adaptation of the International Classification of Diseases 10th edition (ICD 10)[12].
+This adaptation also classifies aetiology by the timing of the onset of the disorder into the categories prenatal, perinatal, postnatal and “other (or not known)” where key information was missing.
+Diagnoses made using DNA techniques we have classified under chromosomal since no separate DNA category was available.
 Classification was performed by two investigators (FJKOC and JPO) independently and discrepancies were re-evaluated and a consensus decision made.
 Before starting the ICISS trial, it was suggested to us in a personal communication that infants with IS secondary to stroke responded particularly well to treatment.
 We proposed to report this group in detail.
+We have also looked at the infants with Down’s syndrome following a comment by one reviewer.

 Statistical Analysis